10 Reasons why I love Goa and think it is the Best Place on the Planet

 Theres always something new to explore

-There really is something for everyone in Goa, from luxury hotels to cheap beach huts, from swish nightclubs to hippie hang outs, from mellow yoga retreats to all night raves, fort and churches, spice plantations and waterfalls and so much more history, culture, architecture and nature to explore.
+Another one of the reasons why I love Goa and spend so much time here is becuase I never get bored, there really is something for everyone in Goa, from luxury hotels to cheap beach huts, from swish nightclubs to hippie hang outs, from mellow yoga retreats to all night raves, fort and churches, spice plantations and waterfalls and so much more history, culture, architecture and nature to explore.

 And Goa is not just about lazing on the beach – there are all kinds of yoga and alternative therapies and courses on offer, cooking courses, adventure sports and so much more to do.
 Even though Goa feels pretty touristy on the main beaches it’s easy to escape, get off the beaten track and see a more authentic side.